 West Virginia opened Berkeley Springs State Park to allow visitors and locals to benefit from its renowned mineral springs, and the facilities and treatments are quite affordable.
 The recently renovated bathhouse offers separate accommodations for men and women with therapeutic whirlpools, steam rooms, and showers.
 The historic Roman Bath House, also in the park, has nine individual walk-in tubs inside private chambers.
 Everyone has access to Berkeley Springs’ water through the town’s public tap and outdoor pool.

 Another option is the Renaissance Spa at The Country Inn with multiple spa treatments incorporating the historic town’s spa water, said to be George Washington’s favorite.
-Drive time is two hours.

 White Sulphur Springs, WV

 Since its founding in 1778, guests of the Greenbrier came for many attractions, both natural and man-made, but what put this resort on the map for most royalty, celebrities, and presidents, was the hotel’s healing waters.